HUMAN FACTORS

 We’re all human.
 We all make mistakes and forget things.
 Our attention span is limited.
 We overlook key information when making decisions.
 We get distracted, bored, tired or preoccupied.
 We mishear and…

-When designing equipment, activities, products or systems, the human factors approach is “to make it easy for people to do the right thing and hard to do the wrong thing“
+“to make it easy for people to do the right thing and hard to do the wrong thing“

 Case study: Improving human performance